kukulo2011/Weather-widget-in-C-for-debian-ubuntu/README.md

 First, edit your longitude and lattitude for your accurate location on line 11-13 in the main.c.

+This is for MX Linux 19:

 Installation prerequisities:

-sudo apt install -y \
-  build-essential \
-  pkg-config \
-  libgtk-3-dev \
-  libappindicator3-dev \
-  libcurl4-openssl-dev \
-  libjson-c-dev

 Icon prerequisities / courtesy of https://github.com/atareao/my-weather-indicator/ :